Hirukshacoder/Rise-Manager/README.md

 # Get Started

-> Download the files
+ Download the zip file

-> Add your ip to server.py and client.py
+ Add your ip to server.py and client.py

-> Run the main.py (add a username and password in there)
+            $ python3 main.py

-> Run the server.py
+            $ python3 server.py

-> Run the client.py (for the username and password add the details you entered in the main.py
+            $ python3 client.py (for the username and password add the details you entered in the main.py)

-> You have the dashboard
+* You have the dashboard

 # What does it include

-> You can basically store passwords and view them.
+* You can basically store passwords and view them.
 It's pretty secret / hidden

 # Thank you!